 It was discovered that the physical P-to-I ratio of 1:20 is suitable for straight-down terminal speed diving.

-In the video, the left side is controlled by Betaflight with the vintage scaling numbers set by a racing champion robot or an anonymous human defector.
-Pitch PIDs at -1°C is 45/118/0.
+In the video, the left side is controlled by Betaflight (our production build) with the vintage scaling numbers set by a racing champion robot or an anonymous human defector as the following,

 PTERM_SCALE 0.032029